 - 1. Must Be Patent-Eligible Material - 2.
-Must Have Specific, Substantial, and Credible Utility - Must Be Novel and New - 4.
-Must Be Non-Obvious - Must Have a Written Description of the Invention - Must Describe the Best Mode of Making and Using, or Practicing, the Invention - These Criteria Are Set Forth in Title 35 of US Code Sections 101, 102, 103, & 112. and Must Be Satisfied In Order For a Patent To Be Granted.
-The Written Description and Best Mode of Practice, Collectively Known As the Specification, Must Be Set Forth in Clear, Concise, and Exact Terms. - A Patent Is Only Valid in Country Where Issued.
-Each Country Has Its Own Set of Criteria - A Contract Between Inventor and Society.
+Must Have Specific, Substantial, and Credible Utility - 3.
+Must Be Novel and New - 4.
+Must Be Non-Obvious - 5.
+Must Have a Written Description of the Invention - 6.
+Must Describe the Best Mode of Making and Using, or Practicing, the Invention

+• These Criteria Are Set Forth in Title 35 of US Code - Sections 101, 102, 103, & 112. and Must Be Satisfied In Order For a Patent To Be Granted.
+The Written Description and Best Mode of Practice, Collectively Known As the Specification, Must Be Set Forth in Clear, Concise, and Exact Terms.

+• A Patent Is Only Valid in Country Where Issued.
+Each Country Has Its Own Set of Criteria

+• A Contract Between Inventor and Society.
 Inventor Publishes Invention and Tells Society How to Use It.
 Society Grants Inventor a 20-year Monopoly to Exclude Others From Practicing Invention

 What Is Not Patent-Eligible Subject Matter?
-A Critical Criterion For Genes

 - 1. Laws of Nature-Including Algorithms and Mathematical Formulas [Including Software-Unless Leads to Physical Result/Transformation (Currently Before Supreme Court)] - 2.
 Abstract Ideas - 3.
 Naturally Occurring Phenomena - 4.
-Naturally Occurring Substances That Exist in Nature-Including Cells, Chromosomes, and Genes (including sequences)
+Naturally Occurring Substances That Exist in Nature-Including Cells, Chromosomes, and Genes (including sequences) In Their Natural State

-.: YOUR GENES ARE NOT PATENT ELIGIBLE SUBJECT MATTER In Or Out of YOUR BODY!
+.: YOUR GENES IN YOUR BODY ARE NOT PATENT ELIGIBLE!